devnich/python-programming/README.md

     hasattr(5, "__iter__")
     ```

-## Don\'t use `for` loops with DataFrames or Numpy matrices
+## Don't use `for` loops with DataFrames or Numpy matrices

-There is almost always a faster vectorized function that does what you
+There is almost always a faster vectorized function that does what you want.
-want.

 # Looping Over Data Sets